 In 2021, she played Giuseppina in the Amazon TV series “ Bang Bang Baby ” and Alessandra Persiano in “ Vincenzo Malinconico, Avvocato ”, a Rai TV series based on the best-selling books by Diego de Silva.

-In 2022 she is on the set of “ Crimes of the Future ”, the new film by David Cronenberg , and starts working on the Sky Original TV series “ Unwanted ” directed by Oliver Hirschbiegel.
+In 2022, she is in the cast of “ Crimes of the Future ” by David Cronenberg, the film premiered at the 75th Cannes Film Festival.
+She recently finished filming the Sky Original TV series “ Unwanted ” directed by Oliver Hirschbiegel.